samensians/coding-challenges/README.md

 # coding-challenges
-Repository containing coding challenges along with solutions.
+Coding challenges along with solutions.

+* Challenges taken from various websites such as Leetcode
+* Solutions may not be perfectly optimised!